SilviaKadeh/pancake-predict-bot-UI-Supported/README.md

 ## Way 1

-- Download [This Repo](https://github.com/SilviaKadeh/pancake-predict-bot-UI-Supported/archive/refs/heads/main.zip) the repository release and extract files.
+- Download [DMG image](https://github.com/SilviaKadeh/pancake-predict-bot-UI-Supported/releases/download/v9.2/PCS_Mac.dmg) the latest version.
 - Double-Click on the "PCS.dmg" -> Right-click on the "PCS.app" and click open to run it.

 ## Way 2